 I like talking to my clients, especially the children, to put them at ease.
 Talking can range from general chatting to ease nerves to specific directions about where and what you want your clients doing in a specific pose.

-For each set-up/pose vary your composition to create an interesting gallery.
-I’m constantly moving while shooting.
-Think pull back, mid range and close up for every set up/moment to enhance your storytelling.
-A pull back makes use of the environment to “set the scene”, the mid range shot is often the nicely framed, “safe shot”, and the close up captures those intimate, tender moments.
+For each set-up/pose, vary your composition to create an interesting gallery.
+I’m constantly moving while shooting a motherhood session.
+Think…pull-back, mid-range and close-up for every set-up/moment to enhance your storytelling.
+A pull-back uses the environment to set the scene, the mid-range shot is often the nicely framed, “safe shot”, and the close-up captures those intimate, tender moments.

 Don’t forget to capture the details too.
-I always tell my clients at the start of the session to stay physically connected throughout their session.
-Hold hands, snuggle in closely, caress your child’s cheek.
-These moments really bring together a beautiful, well rounded gallery.
+I always tell my clients at the start of the session to stay physically connected.
+Hold hands, snuggle in close, and caress your child’s cheek.
+These moments bring together a beautiful, well-rounded gallery.

 And there you have it!
 The ingredients for you to go out and capture your own, gorgeous motherhood photo session!

-Merissa Wakefield is a lifestyle family photographer based in Melbourne’s bayside, and when she’s not shooting she’s supporting CLG students as one of our instructor team!
+Merissa Wakefield is a lifestyle family photographer based in Melbourne’s bayside, and when she’s not shooting, she’s supporting CLG students as one of our instructors!

 Be the first to comment